From Wikipedia

 Whatever you and your nonprofit organization decide to do in preparation for a major gift campaign, think the project through with the above considerations in mind.

-If you do choose to hire a consulting firm, my advice is to be absolutely sure the individuals with the firm who will actually undertake the feasibility study have rapport with those they will be interviewing.
-Have members of your Board and donors interview the consultants.
+If you do choose to hire a consulting firm, my advice is to be absolutely sure the individuals with the firm who will actually undertake the feasibility study have rapport with those they interview.
+Be sure to ask members of your Board and inside donors to help interview the consultants.
 Do not allow the firm to assign “anyone on staff” to do the job.
-Ask for specific, individual consultants to work with your nonprofit, those with whom you and your team are absolutely comfortable.
+Ask for specific, individual consultants to work with your nonprofit, those with whom you and your team are comfortable.
 And, make sure they know whom they are interviewing.
-Receiving a final report back after an expensive study has been conducted, in which the names of the individuals interviewed are routinely misspelled is telling (your consultants were not paying attention).
+Receiving a final report back after an expensive study has been conducted in which the names of the individuals interviewed are routinely misspelled is telling.

-In closing, here is a blog article that includes the text of my presentation on March 29, 2018 to ADRP: Association of Donor Relations Professionals.
+In closing, here is a blog article that includes the text of my presentation in 2018 to ADRP: Association of Donor Relations Professionals.
 It provides additional information and advice.
-I continue to believe the business report I propose prior to embarking upon a campaign can have much of the same positive effect as an expensive feasibility study.
+I continue to believe the business report I propose prior to embarking upon a campaign can have much of the same positive effect as a feasibility study.
 Having run into a variety of major gift fundraising challenges myself over the years, I have discovered an honest “business” evaluation can be a marvelous tool for engaging donors and potential donors, and healing any past wounds that may linger.